vam-sin/ribogl/README.md

 # RiboGL
 Repository of "Towards improving full-length ribosome density prediction by bridging sequence and graph-based representations".
+The dataset files can be found here: https://zenodo.org/records/12180308

 ## RiboGL Model